 - Washable: Cotton can easily be washed should the need arise.
 Soaking in a large bucket of water and rinsing is the best method.

-Currently only available in thicker corded hammocks being our chair, spreader bar and thick cord hammocks and in bright white colour.
+Currently only available in thicker corded hammocks being our chair, spreader bar and thick cord hammocks and in bright white or black colour.
 Polyester is initially very bright white but will dull down some with outdoor exposure.

 Whatever the material you choose for your hammock, a well cared for hammock will last for many years.